terraform-ibm-modules/terraform-ibm-observability-agents/README.md

 }
 ```

-### Customise Kubernetes metadata line filtering in the LogDNA agent
+## Configuration for Kubernetes metadata filtering in the Logging agent

-This module allows to customise the Kubernetes metadata line filtering in the LogDNA agent by setting the value of the input parameters `logdna_agent_custom_line_exclusion` and `logdna_agent_custom_line_inclusion`.
-For more information, see [Configuration for Kubernetes Metadata Filtering](https://github.com/logdna/logdna-agent-v2/blob/3.8/docs/KUBERNETES.md#configuration-for-kubernetes-metadata-filtering)
+You can configure the Logging agent to filter log lines according to the Kubernetes resources metadata by setting the exclusion and inclusion parameters.

-For example, you can set the following input values for the parameters:
+For example, to set the agent to return all log lines coming from the `default`` Kubernetes namespace and exclude anything with a label `app.kubernetes.io/name` with value `sample-app` or an annotation `annotation.user` with value `sample-user`, include these parameters:

 ```text
 custom_logdna_at_agent_line_exclusion = "label.app.kubernetes.io/name:sample-app\\, annotation.user:sample-user"
 custom_logdna_at_agent_line_inclusion = "namespace:default"
 ```

-The resulting daemonset configuration will be:
+The following is the corresponding DaemonSet configuration:

 ```text
 - name: LOGDNA_K8S_METADATA_LINE_INCLUSION